-We are the Platinum Level assessment we would want for our own children.
-Please let us serve your children with the same Platinum Level assessment.
+We are the Platinum Level health assessment we would want for our own children.
+Please let us serve your children with the same high quality assessment and help us work to improve medical outcomes for all children.

 ASM is a 501(c)(3) nonprofit working under an IRB (research) collecting data to establish normal reference ranges on the pediatric and adolescent demographic.
 All students that participate are de-identified, meaning none of the data collected can be connected to their identity which completely preserves participant privacy.

-By allowing us to serve your children, you allow us to serve everyone's in the future with better data, for better research and better futures.
+By allowing us to serve your children, you will allow us to serve everyone's children in the future with better data, for better research and a better future!

 Under an IRB research protocol, our Full Protocol Pre-Participation physical is FREE and includes: everything in the standard physical plus an EKG/ECG, baseline concussion testing with digital vestibular testing, posturography, digital spinal and extremity ROM & strength testing, diagnostic hearing and vision evaluation, tanner scoring, a full set of labs that Quest diagnostics performs, and much much more.
 The "Full Protocol" is available for ages 3-19 and is ONLY performed in the ASM office.